 Pitch 2 (The Left Ventricle): A large cobble is visible above the belay ledge–aim to the left of this feature.
 This pitch trends constantly left to land you at a two-bolt belay at the western end of the headwall.
 25 meters, 5.6.

-Pitch 3 (Tachycardia): The first bolt is slightly right of the belay, where a short bulge forms the crux of the route.
+Pitch 3 (Tachycardia): The first bolt is slightly right of the belay, where a short bulge with great jugs forms the crux of the route.
 Above here, traverse left to find a great exposed line up the headwall.
 After a blank sandstone section near the top, bypass a two-bolt belay in a small pod.
 From here, two options exist: the recommended route is to scramble across and straight up a sandstone slab (1 bolt protects the slab) to a two-bolt belay at the top of the prow (5.easy); one may also follow three bolts to the rappel station on the left.
-30 meters, 5.8.
+30 meters, 5.7.

 Sign the register at the summit!

 Descent: If you are standing at the summit, the rappel station is about 25 feet away from you to the west, out of sight on a small prow.
 Scramble across the gap to reach these anchors--do not rappel from the summit proper.
 Rappel to the base of the headwall (30 meters).
 From here it is possible to make a single 30-meter rappel to the ground (rappel to the west, into the gully between Heart Rock and Changing the Stripes.
 Walking off is also an option, though not recommended.

 Follow the approach directions in the Heart Rock Area description.

 12 quickdraws, belay station gear, 60 meter rope (or longer).
 As with all Maple Canyon multi-pitch routes, please wear a helmet.
 These routes see far less traffic than the canyon's single-pitch routes and rockfall is therefore a far greater hazard.

 BETA PHOTO: Heart Rock Area overview showing Changing the ...